aptise/peter_sslers/README.md

 The module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your openresty/nginx server via the `opm` package installer

 The `Pyramid` based application can function as a daemon or a commandline script.
 Most pages offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.
+Don't want to do things manually?
+Ok - everything was built to be readable on commandline browsers... yes, this is actually developed-for and tested-with lynx.

 Do you like book-keeping?
 Peter's `Pryamid` component logs everything into sql.